 - Reservoir Dogs - Orange feels very, very guilty when White takes a bullet while trying to convince Joe that Orange is not the rat.
 The problem being that, of course, he is the rat.

 - Pitch Black.
 Carolyn looks guilty when the survivors of the Hunter-Gratzner congratulate her for having landed them safely on an alien planet.
-They don't know she did so by ejecting the other passenger compartments.
+They don't know she had planned on ejecting their passenger compartments, but had been stopped only do to her commanding officers' interference.

 - In Roman Holiday, Ann is thankful to Joe for giving her such a great time, while he is only in it for the money.
 At that point anyway.